The Finale (Seinfeld): Production

 Seinfeld co-creator Larry David, who had left the series after season seven, returned to write this episode.
 This freed up co-creator/star Jerry Seinfeld, who had had his hands full running the show without David, to put together an opening stand-up comedy routine for the first time since David left the show.

-Utmost secrecy was maintained around the production: The table read was held on one of the sets, immediately after the read all but one copy of the script was destroyed, and the extras and studio audience were selected from among the producers' and cast's family and friends, all of whom were required to sign a legally binding agreement not to reveal the episode's details.
+Utmost secrecy was maintained around the production: the table read was held on one of the sets; immediately after the read, all but one copy of the script was destroyed; and the extras and studio audience were selected from among the producers' and cast's family and friends, all of whom were required to sign a legally binding agreement not to reveal the episode's details.
 A fake working title for this show, "A Tough Nut to Crack", was created to keep outsiders from discovering it was the finale.
-In addition, a fake version of the verdict scene was created in which the characters are found not guilty (although, as seen in an Easter egg on the season 9 DVD set, this "alternate ending" was simply the broadcast version of the scene with the word "guilty" replaced by "not guilty" and stock footage of the Rosses inserted as a reaction shot).
+In addition, a fake version of the verdict scene was created in which the characters are found not guilty (although, as seen in an Easter egg on the season nine DVD set, this "alternate ending" was simply the broadcast version of the scene with the word "guilty" replaced by "not guilty", and stock footage of the Rosses inserted as a reaction shot).

-Immediately prior to the live taping, Jerry Seinfeld said to his three co-stars, "For the rest our lives, when anyone thinks of one of us, they will think of all four of us.
-And I can’t think of three people I’d rather have that be true of."
+Immediately prior to the live taping, Jerry Seinfeld said to his three co-stars: "For the rest of our lives, when anyone thinks of one of us, they will think of all four of us.
+And I can't think of three people I'd rather have that be true of."
 George actor Jason Alexander and Elaine actress Julia Louis-Dreyfus both recalled this speech in interviews decades later.

-Initially the episode ended with Jerry, George, Elaine, and Kramer in their holding cell.
+Initially, the episode ended with Jerry, George, Elaine and Kramer in their holding cell.
 David and Seinfeld decided at the last minute that this was the wrong note to end the series on, and came up with the closing stand-up scene, which was filmed after the wrap party had already taken place.

-Jerry and George's conversation in the holding cell about the "second [shirt] button being the most important" is the same conversation that begins the pilot episode.
-George remarks, "Haven't we had this conversation before?", and Jerry answers, "Yeah, I think we have."